Inside this Topic Guide

 |Status:||BRRD published in the Official Journal 12 June 2014 and entered into force 2 July 2014.
 The national implementation deadline was 31 December 2014, with implementing laws and regulations to apply from 1 January 2015.
 By way of exception, Member States could delay application of provisions relating to the bail-until 1 January 2016.

 On 23 November 2016, the European Commission published proposals to amend BRRD (BRRD II).
 Provisions on the ranking of unsecured debt instruments in insolvency hierarchy were fast-tracked and published in the Official Journal in December 2017.
-The remaining BRRD II proposals are being considered under the ordinary legislative procedure and are expected to be agreed by mid-2018.
+The remaining BRRD II proposals are being considered under the ordinary legislative procedure and are expected to be agreed before the end of 2018.

 |Next:||The EU Parliament and EU Council will continue to consider the proposed amendment to BRRD as regards loss-absorbing and recapitalisation capacity of credit institutions and investment firms.|